Benefits of Being an Honors Student

 Commitment to Diversity

-The Honors College is guided by a robust 3-year diversity strategic plan.
-The Honors College was the first academic unit at Westminster to conduct a diversity climate survey and is a campus leader in inclusive admissions strategies—it contains a higher percentage of BIPOC students than Westminster as a whole.
-In addition to enrolling a higher percentage of BIPOC students than Westminster as a whole, the Honors College is a leader—BIPOC students have led the Student Honors Council the last 3 years as president and vice president.
+The Honors College is guided by a robust diversity strategic plan.
+The Honors College was the first (and only) academic unit at Westminster College to conduct a diversity climate survey and the only academic unit with a student diversity coordinator.
+In addition to being a campus leader in inclusive admissions strategies, Honors College students have also won the DEI Unsung Hero Award 4 of the past 5 years at the annual Martin Luther King, Jr. Day celebration.

 Alternative Gen-Ed Experience